Suicide Intervention Certification Course Overview

 Based upon relevant research, demonstrating that the most direct causes of suicide are substance abuse and depression with underlying feelings of hopelessness and powerlessness, often resulting from unresolved grief and trauma, in the Suicide Intervention Certification course, participants learn to assess for the underlying causes of substance abuse and depression, and for the symptoms of hopelessness and powerlessness.
 They gain skills to provide immediate and long-term interventions to alleviate the symptoms of these conditions.

-In the Suicide Intervention Certification course, participants acquire counseling strategies, to deescalate the person in immediate risk for suicide, and gain skill in applying crisis intervention.
+In the Suicide Intervention Certification course, participants acquire counseling strategies, to deescalate the person in immediate risk for suicide.

 In the Suicide Intervention Certification course, participants also gain knowledge of the complicated grief that results from a death by suicide, and practice skills to help the bereaved person manage, and heal, the immediate, and long-term emotional, and soul pain.